AngleProtocol/merkl-docs/earn-with-merkl/faq-earn.md

 If you believe you were blacklisted by mistake, please open a support ticket and provide your wallet address along with an explanation of your activity.
 Our team will review your case.

+### On lending campaigns, can I loop assets to get extra rewards?

+No - In most cases, you will get rewarded only for the supplied amount.
+If you supplied & borrowed the same asset, you will get rewarded for the difference (supplied - borrowed).
+This is to ensure there are no infinite loops & unefficient TVL on the opportunity.

 ### The daily distribution of rewards didn't occur.
 Will I still receive my rewards?

 Yes, rewards are retroactive.
 If there’s a delay in the Merkl engine run for a campaign, you’ll receive any missed rewards during the next engine run once the issue is resolved.
 Since the Merkl engine runs multiple times per day, you won’t have to wait long for missed rewards.
 For example, if a campaign didn’t distribute rewards today but the engine runs the following day after the issue is fixed, you’ll receive both the missed rewards and the current rewards.